Please be aware of the following methods users can use to communicate complaints, comments and suggestions:

 In the first instance, email us:

-In the second instance, email the Library Executive.
+In the second instance, email Library Management.

 Our "Tell Us What You Think" cards are available from all help desks and can be handed in to a member of staff within the Library.

 University of Bolton,

 Bolton BL3 5AB

 Each course will have student representatives.

 User Surveys, User Groups and Focus Groups will be advertised on the Library home page.

 All customer feedback will be collated, analysed and made available to inform decision-making processes on a monthly basis.
 Where contact details are given: